jtaylor1029/darc/README.md

 | --- | --- | --- | --- |
 | "The Title" | "My Name" | "/assets/posts/yyyy-mm-dd-post-title/filename.png" | yyyy-mm-dd hh:mm:ss +- UTC |

-Note: The `image` is the parallax header and the `thumb` should be 150x150px
+Note: The `image` is the parallax header and the `thumb` should be 150x150px.
+A link can be added to a front card by editing the `index.html` front matter to include `card-x` and `card-x-url`.
+These urls are site-wide exclusively.

 ## Markdown
 This Jekyll project uses kramdown style markdown.
 This is different from GitHub's flavor of markdown.
 [Here is a quick reference.](http://kramdown.gettalong.org/quickref.html)